r-Fallout76Marketplace/Fallout76MarketplaceKarmaBot/README.md

 ### Features:

 - Flair color changes based on karma level
-- Locks and closes submissions after 1 week
 - Users can give a limited amount of karma determined by their karma level
-- Submits daily karma logs to a subreddit in the form of submission
-- uses multithreading and multiple praw instances to reduce the dropped requests
 - Many security and bug fixes